What is acne prone skin?

 In this article we’ll explain: What it means to have acne prone skin, what causes breakouts and flare-ups, how to recognize different types of pimples, how to know how severe your acne is and some other factors that might affect your acne prone skin.

 Medically, acne is called acne vulgaris and is considered to be a long-term, chronic skin condition.
 Acne changes constantly in terms of severity and where it appears on the body.
-So, if you have acne prone skin then you’ve likely seen spots in a number of different places on your body.
-You probably experience breakouts on your face, back, neck, chest, and shoulders the most, all of which can really affect your self-esteem.
+So, if you’ve noticed your acne getting worse during certain phases, then you probably have acne-prone skin.
+You’ve likely seen acne spread in a number of different places on your body like your face, back, neck, chest, and shoulders the most, all of which can really affect your self-esteem.

 Once your pores are blocked, this leads to a build-up of p.
 Acnes bacteria (otherwise known as propionibacterium) in your pores.
 It’s the overgrowth of this bacteria that causes the inflammation.
 To fight this overgrowth of bacteria, your skin starts to release inflammatory mediators, which make your skin appear red around your spots.
 Sometimes the follicle walls can rupture under the pressure too which can create pustules and papules.